DrewBregman/website/public/learning-docket/mechanisms-economy.md

 ## Mechanisms of Economic Booms & Busts

 The amount of wealth being generated is unimaginable, and technology is improving faster than it ever has.
-But I don't know what drives our economy to prosperity or what drives it to recession.
-I hear about inflation rates, productivity, times of war, times of peace, global trade, oil prices, and co. but I have no idea how it all connects or how to create the right mental model.
+But I don't know what drives our economy to prosperity or what would drive it to recession.
+I hear about inflation rates, productivity, times of war, times of peace, global trade, and oil prices, but I don't know how it all connects or the right mental model to evaluate our economy.

 1. What drives economic prosperity?
 2. What role does productivity play?